Autism Toys

 1) Magnetic Cars

 These little cars are great for kids with autism who need help with sensory processing and motor skills.
 The magnetic attraction between the vehicles and the track helps to keep them moving in a straight line, while the noise they make is calming.
 Plus, the colorful designs are visually stimulating and engaging.
 One of the most popular models is Melissa & Doug Wooden Train Cars (pictured), which can be purchased at places like Amazon or Target.
-Other options include Magna-Tiles (pictured) and Lego Duplo blocks, promoting fine motor skills.
+Other options include Magna Tiles (pictured) and Lego Duplo blocks, promoting fine motor skills.

 2) Wooden Puzzles

 One of the best things you can do for a child with autism is to help them develop their fine motor skills.
 Puzzles are a great way to do this!
 Wooden puzzles are excellent because they are sturdier than cardboard puzzles and won’t bend or tear as easily.
 Plus, the different textures and colors can be stimulating for kids with autism.
 Here are eight of the best wooden puzzles for kids with autism.
-For example, Melissa & Doug Pets Puzzle includes 12 beautifully detailed, solid wood pieces that are chunky enough for little hands.
+For example, Melissa & Doug Pets Puzzle includes 12 beautifully detailed, solid wood pieces chunky enough for little hands.
 And who doesn’t love a colorful puzzle?
 The Royal Wooden Jigsaw Puzzle by Uncle Goose has 24 extra-thick pieces and comes in an attractive storage tin (perfect for those with sensory issues).

 The Ravensburger Tooty Frooties jigsaw puzzle has 40 high-quality, chunky pieces that toddlers will find easy to handle – plus, it’s made from recycled materials.